This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a food processor, puree the onion, carrot, celery, and sage.
+• Prepare the Vegetables: In a food processor, blend the onion, carrot, celery, and sage until they form a fine puree.

-• Add the olive oil to a medium sized skillet and give the skillet a little swirl to coat the bottom of the pan.
+• Cook the Sausage: Heat olive oil in a medium skillet over medium heat, swirling to coat the bottom of the pan.
 Add the sausage and cook until browned, about 5 minutes.
-Use a slotted spoon to remove the sausage and place on a paper-towel lined plate
+Remove the sausage with a slotted spoon and transfer to a paper towel-lined plate.

-• Return the skillet to the stove and add the vegetables.
-Sauté the vegetables until most of the moisture has evaporated.
-Season with salt.
+• Sauté the Vegetables: Return the skillet to the stove and add the vegetable puree.
+Sauté until most of the moisture has evaporated, and the vegetables begin to caramelize.
+Season with a pinch of salt.

-• In a smaller bowl, whisk together the egg, chicken broth and cream.
-Pour over the dressing mix and stir until bread is entirely moistened.
+• Mix the Wet Ingredients: In a smaller bowl, whisk together the egg, chicken broth, and cream.
+Pour this mixture over the bread mixture and stir until the bread is fully moistened.

 Notes